ellekasai/mp3-player/README.md

 # Elle's MP3 Player
+Welcome to my MP3 Player!
 I made this one to practice JavaScripts.
+Hope you enjoy it :)

 [View Demo →](http://ellekasai.github.io/mp3-player)